abyot2021/variant-aware-cas-offinder-rdtutorial/docs/source/best-practices.rst

       tabix -p vcf Sample.vcf.gz

-  - If the file is compressed with gzip (.vcf.gz but not bgzip)
+  - If the file is compressed with gzip (.vcf.gz but not bgzip) decompress it first:

-  - Decompress it first:

      .. code-block:: bash

         gunzip Sample.vcf.gz

-   - And then compress it with bgzip
+   And then, compress it with bgzip

       .. code-block:: bash

           bgzip -c Sample.vcf > Sample.vcf.gz

-   - Index the bgzip-compressed file for faster access
+   Index the bgzip-compressed file for faster access

       .. code-block:: bash